KareemAbdoSE/Network-and-Software-Security/README.md

-# Finvest Holdings Access Control System
+# Comprehensive Network Security Implementation

 A Python-based secure access control system for Finvest Holdings using RBAC and ACLs to protect financial data.